Domain Entities

 Domain entities are persistent domain objects, and will typically be annotated with @DomainObject(nature=ENTITY).

-Their persistence is handled by either JPA/EclipseLink or JDO/DataNucleus ORM, with the ORM taking care of both lazy loading and also the persisting of modified ("dirty") objects.
+Their persistence is handled by the JPA/EclipseLink ORM, taking care of both lazy loading and also the persisting of modified ("dirty") objects.

-As such, they will also require ORM metadata.
-Both ORMs allow the metadata to be specified using either annotations or XML.
-The following sections show the basics for both ORMs, but see their respective guides for more detail.
+As such, they will also require ORM metadata, specified using either annotations or XML.
+The following sections show the basics.

 Entities (JPA)